jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

-Due to network noise, we can't simply subtract 2500 micro-seconds from a timestamp collected when issuing a request with 1 possibly correct character and call it a day, as the computers, switches and everything inbetween may add random delays here and there.
+Due to network noise, we can't simply subtract 2500 micro-seconds from a timestamp collected when issuing a request with 1 possibly correct character and call it a day, as the computers, switches and everything in-between may add random delays here and there.
 But we can possibly make educated guesses if we backed them up with some basic statistics.

 ### Timing-Attack Hello World!